Tuesday, October 29, 2019; 12:15pm - 1:30pm PST

 - Mentoring Archetypes: What type of mentor are you/What type of mentor are seeking?

 - Is it only me?
 Recognizing you are not alone

 The panel and facilitators include:

-Judy Chang, MD, MPH Associate Professor and Assistant Dean of Medical Student Research, University of Pittsburg School of Medicine, US (ACH)
+Judy Chang, MD, MPH, Associate Professor and Assistant Dean of Medical Student Research, University of Pittsburgh School of Medicine, US (ACH)